Periodic revivals from supersymmetry in a fermionic kinetically constrained model: PXP-like fermion model

 As a concrete realization of a supersymmetric lattice Hamiltonian, the starting point of our discussion is the $\mathcal{N} = 2$ supersymmmetric $M_1$ model~\cite{Fendley03, Fendley03-2}.
 The $M_1$ model describes spinless fermions hopping on a graph, subject to a nearest-neighbor blockade that forbids two neighboring sites to be occupied simultaneously:

 The sum runs over all sites $i$, and $\langle i \rangle$ denotes the set of sites neighboring site $i$.
 On a chain, $\langle i \rangle = \{i-1, i+1 \}$ subject to the periodic boundary condition $i + N \equiv i$.
 The annihilation (creation) operators $c_i$ ($c_i^\dagger$) obey the standard fermionic anticommutation relations $\{ c_i, c_j \} = \{ c_i^\dagger, c_j^\dagger \} = 0$ and $\{ c_i, c_j^\dagger \} = \delta_{ij}$.
 The operators $Q$ and $Q^\dagger$ describe the annihilation (creation) of fermions while taking into account the nearest-neighbor blockade constraint, respectively.
 Because of destructive interference related to the fermionic anticommutation relations, all resulting interactions act locally (nearest-neighbor and next-nearest neighbor).
 Although the $M_1$ model can naturally be defined on any graph, in what follows we restrict the focus to a chain.
-The resulting supersymmetric Hamiltonian \eqref{eq:Ham_SUSY} is known as the $M_1$ Hamiltonian on the chain and reads
+The resulting supersymmetric Hamiltonian $H_S$ as given in Eq.~\eqref{eq:Ham_SUSY} is known as the $M_1$ Hamiltonian on the chain and reads

 The Hamiltonian consists of the sum of a kinetic part describing constrained hopping and a potential part and we again fix periodic boundary conditions.
-We obtain the corresponding PXP-like fermion model $H_\text{PXP}$ studied in this work by substituting $Q$ as defined in Eq.~\eqref{eq: Q} on the chain geometry in Hamiltonian~\eqref{eq:Ham}, giving
+We obtain the corresponding PXP-like fermion model $H_\text{PXP}$ studied in this work by substituting $Q$ as defined in Eq.~\eqref{eq: Q} on the chain geometry in Hamiltonian of Eq.~\eqref{eq:Ham}, giving the Hamiltonian as given in Eq.~\eqref{eq: H-PXP}.
 This Hamiltonian can naturally be seen as a fermionic equivalent of the PXP model.
 Indeed, the PXP model is recovered for $\mu = 0$ when replacing the fermionic operators $c_i^\dagger$ and $c_i$ by their hard-core bosonic analogs.